AAbasinejad/CharacterRecognition/README.md

 ### Introduction
 ------
-Recognize given a scanned iamge of a character through a CNN using Keras' API, by generating our own dataset to train the Neural Network.
+Recognize given a scanned image of a character through a CNN using Keras' API, by generating our own dataset to train the Neural Network.
 The following sections describes the designed model, dataset generation and development procedures.

 ### Dataset